SkiFire13/atpl-exercises/exercises/ex23.typ

 ]
 #solution[
   Yes, safety theorem still be true.
 Consider
-  $tack.r_"APP'"$ as a logical implication that uses all the standard rules defined, in which (APP) is replaced with (APP').
+  $tack.r_"APP'"$ as a logical implication that uses all the standard rules defined, in which (APP') is replaced with (APP).
   In such a way it only needs to show by induction on the number $n$ of (APP') rules used in any derivation tree that the entire proof of a theorem would still hold:
   - Base case $n = 0$ : if $Gamma tack.r_"APP'" M : T$ holds without any application of (APP') in its derivation tree, then this derivation tree is the same of $Gamma tack.r M : T$